supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 ## Lab objectives
 In this lab, you will perform:
-- Task 1: Create a Group
+- Task 1: Create a Group in Microsoft Entra ID
 - Task 2: Apply Microsoft Defender XDR for Office 365 present security policies
 - Task 3: Preparing the Microsoft Defender XDR workspace